poojadevaraj/poojadevaraj/README.md

 ## 🌟 About Me
 - 💻 A Passionate Junior Software Developer at Metaveo.ai Pvt Ltd, Kochi, Kerala
 - 📚 Currently learning new technologies
+- 🐍 Working with Python, Django, and FastAPI
+- 🌐 Experienced in PHP and CakePHP development

 ## 🛠 Tech Stack